molundb/molundb.github.io/work-experience/index.md

   improvements, including:
   - Increasing focus on unit testing
   - Transitioning to ViewBinding from Kotlin synthetics
-  - Refining our Jenkins CI pipeline
+  - Refining the Jenkins CI pipeline
   - Conducting code-analysis with Sonarqube
   - Implementing standardized code formatting
   - Modularizing the app